haihan-yu/math-for-macro/README.md

 ## Course overview

 The course covers basic mathematical methods to study dynamical systems, in discrete time and in continuous time.
-Dynamical systems are systems that involve more than one time-period; they are prevalent in many areas of macroeconomics.
 The course covers three methods:

 1. Dynamic programming – to solve discrete-time optimization problems
 2. Optimal control – to solve continuous-time optimization problems